minoobeyzavi/Transpara/Weather/forecast.io-Interface.md

  ### Hourly Forecast (Trend Data) For The Next 48 Hours

- Data is retrieved for the next hours regardless of what is specified for Start and End Time in Test.
+ This returns data for the next 48 hours regardless of what is specified for Start and End Time in Test.

  ```
  Request URI: {0},{1}?exclude=currently,daily,minutely,alerts,flags